eclipselabs/eclipseiot-testbed-productionperformancemanagement/grinding-machine/README.rst

 which consists of a screw shaft and a nut connected to it, so that the turning motion of the shaft is converted to linear motion of the nut.
 However, a ballscrew uses a ball bearing instead of a nut, which provides better efficiency and precision.
-The shaft rotation is provided by an electrical motor.
+The shaft rotation is provided by an electric motor.

 Why condition monitoring